International fisheries

 We do this by:

-- developing frameworks, standards and rules to support sustainable use of fisheries and protection of the marine environment
+- protection of the marine environment

 - building bilateral and regional fisheries relationships

-- supporting trade and market access
+- supporting trade and access to overseas markets

-Treaties for sustainable fisheries
+International treaties for sustainable fisheries

 - United Nations Convention on the Law of the Sea (UNCLOS)